 Fans welcome LSU Gymnastics team back to Baton Rouge after first NCAA Championship win

-BATON ROUGE - The 2024 NCAA Gymnastics champions arrived back in Baton Rouge on Sunday and fans greeted the Tigers as they got back to town.
+BATON ROUGE - The 2024 NCAA Gymnastics champions returned to Baton Rouge on Sunday and fans greeted the Tigers as they got back to town.

 The team held a reception at the LSU Gymnastics Training Facility and Championship Plaza at 12:30 p.m.
 The Tiger team was welcomed home by fans hoping to get a glimpse of the program's first NCAA trophy.